 As an avid wild game hunter, I prefer to practice with targets that resemble the animals I’m after.
 The 3D elk, deer, bear, and turkey targets we’ve included will help you hone in your shooting angles and changes in elevation by mimicking real-life situations.

-But perhaps 3D targets aren’t your style, and you want to zero in your groupings with a high-density foam broadhead block.
-Or maybe you’re a competition crossbow shooter who needs a giant wall foam wall target to absorb tens of thousands of shots.
+But perhaps 3D isn’t your style, and you want to zero in your groupings with a high-density foam broadhead block.
+Or maybe you’re a competition crossbow shooter who needs a giant wall foam wall pad to absorb tens of thousands of shots.
 Regardless of your situation, we have you covered.

 - Which Type of Target Do You Need?